Not all who wander are lost

 This indetermination calls for subjectivity, our singular agency of inventing a new universal law from the objet a, the small o of the voice, as Fierens insists.
 We are called to the act of speaking, to lean on our experience, without resources, without recourse to our clinical examples, or the good outcomes, if we are to bring to bear the modesty of the brute subject of pleasure.
 Psychoanalysis, rather than a practice of representation and interpretation of the phantasy must perpetually reflect on itself in a turning upside down in tune with the ethics of the unconscious.

 Am I speaking well (bien-dire) of shame?
 Here I trail off with the empty space of the three dots by which Lacan announced his prior seminar Ou Pire.
 Why am I lost for words and call on signifiers instead?
 Is it so shocking that I have been pushed thus far so as not to violate shame?
-Perhaps instead of looking to Jacques Alain Miller’s article on Guilt and Shame, Monique Selz on Shame and Modesty, and Susan Schwartz on The Barrier of Modesty, I push, as indeed Schwatz says, the advent of the real of sex; pudeur unequivocally linked to sexuality.
+Perhaps instead of looking to Jacques Alain Miller’s article on Guilt and Shame, Monique Selz on Shame and Modesty, and Susan Schwartz on The Barrier of Modesty, I push, as indeed Schwatz says, the advent of the real; pudeur unequivocally linked to sexuality.
 How dare I?
 Worstward Ho!
 My Sadian experience of analysis… an assault on modesty, my own assault, a somersault springing from my experience of “ab-sens”*.

 * Concepts touched upon in this paper are elaborated upon by Fierens in his seminal reading The Psychanalytic Discourse: A Second Reading Of Lacan’s Etourdit.